 Ads should outline exactly what you want from a new employee – right?
 One new study suggests you might have more success if you switch it up…

-The study’s co-author, Joseph Schmidt, insists employers are able to attract a better calibre of candidates when they emphasise what the organisation can provide to prospective employees.
+The study’s co-author, Joseph Schmidt, insists employers are able to attract a better calibre of candidates when they emphasize what the organization can provide to prospective employees.

 Researchers at the University of Saskatchewan’s Edwards School of Business changed the wording of 56 genuine online job ads posted by a large Canadian engineering firm.

-The ads either emphasised characteristics the employer was seeking in a candidate or features about the job and organisation that the employer could offer a new employee.
+The ads either emphasised characteristics the employer was seeking in a candidate or features about the job and organization that the employer could offer a new employee.

 Measuring the number of times an ad was viewed, the number of applications it generated, and the quality of candidate, researchers found that the latter style ad was significantly more successful.

-The results, based on 991 résumés, showed that the ads emphasising what a candidate stood to gain elicited three times as many responses from the highest-rated applicants.
+The results, based on 991 résumés, showed that the ads emphasizing what a candidate stood to gain elicited three times as many responses from the highest-rated applicants.

 Not to mention that the required changes are a minimal, inexpensive way to improve the recruitment process.